laravel/docs/blade.md

 <a name="slots"></a>
 ### Slots

-Often, you will need to pass additional content to your component via "slots".
-Let's imagine that an `alert` component we created has the following markup:
+You will often need to pass additional content to your component via "slots".
+Component slots are rendered by echoing the `$slot` variable.
+To explore this concept, let's imagine that an `alert` component has the following markup:

     <!-- /resources/views/components/alert.blade.php -->